qbicsoftware-archive/portlet-template/README.md

 [![Build Status](https://travis-ci.org/qbicsoftware/template_qbicportlet.svg?branch=master)](https://travis-ci.org/qbicsoftware/template_qbicportlet)[![Code Coverage]( https://codecov.io/gh/qbicsoftware/template_qbicportlet/branch/master/graph/badge.svg)](https://codecov.io/gh/qbicsoftware/template_qbicportlet)

+There is a lot of boilerplate code associated to building Vaadin portlets, so it makes sense to automate their creation.
 This repository provides a [cookiecutter template][cookiecutter] for a basic QBiC Liferay Vaadin Portlet based on Maven.

-Whenever you start a new portlet in QBiC, you can use this template to generate a folder containing all of the needed files for portlet development.
+Whenever you start a new Vaadin portlet in QBiC, you can use this template to generate a folder containing all of the needed files for development.

 ## Requirements

 You will need the following tools:

+* Python, version 2.7 or 3.6.
 * [Cookiecutter][cookiecutter], version 1.5 or more recent.
 * A Java 1.8 compatible SDK.
 * [Apache Maven](https://maven.apache.org/).